Shekkizh Knowledge Base

 Serving-time details

-• Test the model in the target inference engine before calling a run successful
+• Test in the target inference engine before calling a run successful.

 Suggested roadmap

-4. Add reasoning optimization while monitoring regressions outside reasoning benchmarks.
+4. Add reasoning optimization while watching regressions elsewhere.

-5. Decontaminate and rebalance the data mixture whenever gains look narrow or suspicious.
+5. Rebalance the mixture whenever gains look narrow or suspicious.

-6. Validate the model using the exact chat template and inference stack intended for deployment.
+6. Validate the exact chat template and runtime intended for deployment.

-In short: don’t optimize for a single impressive score.
+In short: do not optimize for one impressive score.
 Optimize for a reliable system.